sebdeckers/base-drafts/draft-ietf-quic-transport.md

 is sent on an empty STREAM frame, the offset in the STREAM frame MUST be one greater than the last data byte sent on this stream.

-Both endpoints have a subjective view of the state of a stream that could be different when frames are in transit.
-Endpoints do not coordinate the creation of streams; they are created unilaterally by either endpoint.
-The negative consequences of a mismatch in states are limited to the "closed" state after sending RST_STREAM, where frames might be received for some time after closing.
+Endpoints do not coordinate changes in stream state; they are created and closed unilaterally by each endpoint.
+The receiver of a stream will have a delayed view of the state of a stream when frames are in transit.

 Streams have the following states: